willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

    // (4b) RAJA namespace closing brace
    } // asctoolkit namespace closing brace

-The numbered items in the summary above are referred to in the following guidelines.

 3.6.1 Each source file **must** begin with a Doxygen file prologue (item 1).